andyadams/wp-custom-category-pages/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create custom category pages: Add content to category pages and specify a headline and page title to improve the UX and Search Engine Optimization (SEO) of Category Pages.
+Create custom category pages: Add content to category pages and specify a headline and page title to improve the UX and SEO of Category Pages.

 == Description ==